thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Create Host](images/create-host.jpg)

-Next, we want to make sure our agents are running and communicating with the server.
+Next, we make sure our agents are communicating with the server.
 Grey color means not connected:

 ![ZBX Grey](images/agent-grey.jpg)